p10rahulm/academic-paper-writing/README.md

 - But say you have something very technical that is not very appealing, but it's something that needs to be done, then there are journals that handle that as well.
 - The general readership journals tend to be those that focus on cool interdisciplinary work as opposed to something very technical.
 Thats something you will become quite familiar with as you progress in the field.

-### How to deal with rejection from journals?
-- Expect to be rejected, because if you are consistently not rejected, then you are not applying to journals that are hard enough to apply to
-- Let's say you have pretty interesting results, then instead of being afraid of a reject, do a "hi" to an awesome journal and see their response.
-- Most likely you get rejected, and then you can send over your work to a more technical journal (with say a high impact factor), and then you get rejected again!
-- Then you go to a more specialized journal, and hopefully you get published in a journal that people read.

 ### Rules of submission to a journal
 - Never submit to more than one journal at a time!
 The reviewers behind many of the journals are likely the same and none of them like that.